LetMeGoogleIt4You/PiKVM/Basic use/README.md

 ## Step 1: Accesing the device

-The bare minminum you need to connection the PiKVM to power and ethernet.
+The bare minminum you need to connection the PiKVM to power and ethernet. remember to  not turn off the device until it's fully booted for the first time.

 You can access the PiKVM via HTTPS or SSH

 There are multibel ways to IP address of the PiKVM
-1. look the the display
+1. You can look the the display on the PiKVM
-2. look at the arp table on the router
+2. You look at the mac address table on the switch and find the mac address in the arp table of the router
-3. scann the network with a network scanner
+3. Yuu can also scann the network with a network scanner to find the device.

 Use the following default credentios to access the PiKVM